Tech-at-DU/BotShop-iOS/P03-CollectionView-Setup/content.md

 ## Fixing Those Errors

-Outside of the `NewOrderViewController` Class, create an extension to instantiate `UICollectionViewDataSource`, `UICollectionViewDelegate` in the `NewOrderViewController`.
+Outside of the `NewOrderViewController` class, create an extension to instantiate `UICollectionViewDataSource`, `UICollectionViewDelegate` in the `NewOrderViewController`.

 You will get an error that says this does not conform the the protocol `UICollectionViewDataSource`.